refractionPOINT/lce_doc/docs/data_visualization.md

 # Data Visualization

-The Data Visualization page allows users to search for a variety of data types across the entire fleet for up to a year, as well as a detailed pull of telemetry from any given endpoint for the given time range.
+The Data Visualization page allows users to search for a variety of data types across the entire fleet for up to a year, as well as a detailed pull of telemetry from any given endpoint for the applicable time range.

 ## Data Types